 If you have been locked out of your account because of too many incorrect logins, please contact us for help.

-When the money is received it goes into the accumulation section of the Fund and accrues interest according to the investment choice you have made, or at the rate applicable to the Growth option if you haven’t made a choice.
+When the money is received it goes into the accumulation section of the Fund and accrues interest according to the investment choice you have made, or at the rate applicable to the Growth (MySuper) option if you haven’t made a choice.

 Our Family law and superannuation fact sheet briefly describes the process which you need to follow to obtain the necessary information.
 In most cases, AvSuper does not charge for providing the information.